nghquan/starwars-names-tutorial/README.md

 And the nodemailer library (https://nodemailer.com) is a npm library that does send emails with Node.JS.
 I got an interesting issue while I were playing around the library with grunt.
 The library sends emails asynchronously so you have to setup an asynchronous grunt task to executing the send email method.

+Introduce to the report management page
+The report management page is created to display the reports that have built to mochawesome-reports folder.
+The page is developed with gulp, express.js and angular js.
+Gulp is a task runner just like grunt.
+Express is a web server library that runs as gulp-express task.
+Angular js is a javascript library that is used in the front end module and is built with bower.
+To run the web page:
+gulp run